hyoklee/content-assimilation-engine/omni/README.md

+# OMNI

-Parses the omni format file and sends tasks to CAE backend.
+Parse the OMNI format file and send tasks to CAE backend.